Learn 10 Most Common Addictions in t...

 It’s also more common among people who spend a lot of time online.

-One study links excessive porn use with anxiety,55 depression, and sexual dysfunction.
+Studies link excessive porn use with anxiety,36 depression, and sexual dysfunction.
 Porn addiction might cause these symptoms, or vice versa.
-Porn use also affects relationships.56 This condition can make it easier to objectify your partner.
+Porn use also affects relationships, as this condition can make it easier to objectify your partner.
 Over time, that disconnect can drive a wedge between you.

-To learn more about treatment options for various addictions, search our collection of rehabs to take virtual tours, read reviews, see pricing, and more, and reach out to centers directly.
+To learn more about treatment options for addiction, search our collection of rehabs to take virtual tours, read reviews, see pricing, and more.

-The most common addictions in the U.S. include alcohol addiction, opioid addiction, marijuana addiction, cocaine addiction, methamphetamine addiction, gambling addiction, internet and gaming addiction, food addiction, shopping addiction, and pornography addiction.
+A: The most common addictions in the U.S. include alcohol addiction, nicotine addiction, marijuana addiction, opioid addiction, cocaine addiction, methamphetamine addiction, gambling addiction, internet and gaming addiction, food addiction, and pornography addiction.

 Return to Resource Library